 New names of minor planets are announced in the WGSBN Bulletin, which is published every three weeks by the International Astronomical Union’s Working Group Small Bodies Nomenclature.
 The latest issue contains 46 new names.
-Below is information on the interesting new names contained in this issue.
+Below is information on some interesting new names contained in this issue.

-(9960) Brucewillis
+(9660) Brucewillis

 (463368) Eurytus

 This Centaur-type asteroid was discovered in 2012 and is named for Eurytus the centaur, who took part in the battle between the centaurs and the Lapiths.
-Aocording to Greek mythology… Centaut-type objects are objects whose orbits remain in the outer solar system, beyond the orbit of Jupiter.
+Aocording to Greek mythology… Centaur-type objects are objects whose orbits remain in the outer solar system, beyond the orbit of Jupiter.
 One of the discoverers was the Lithuanian astronomer Kazimieras Δernis, who was honored with the naming of (29692) Δernis in this same issue.
 As a very active observer, it is odd that it took so long for him to get a minor planet.

 (533671) Nabu